SAHILKOSHRIYA/Frontend_Dev_Assingment_kollege_Apply_110/README.md

 Once logged in, the admin has full access to all features, including setting payout rates, exporting data, and managing visual analytics.

-IMP_Note -If Eneter your Gmail option not visible click the bar first
+IMP_Note -If Enter your Gmail option not visible click the bar first

 ---